iarovyi/InstallDefaults/README.md

 # InstallDefaults

-Don't waster your time for installing all applications manually once you got new pc.
+Don't waste your time for installing all applications manually once you got new pc.
 Just use simple to use script that will do everything for you.
 Script install all base applications neede for .NET developer:
 - chrome
 - visual studio code
 - visual studio 2019
-- resharper and dotpeek
+- dotpeek
 - git and source tree
 - docker
-- sql server express
+- sql server express (windows service suspended)
 - webstorm
 - thunderbird email client
 - conemu